14

 2

 • Dia-Compe centerpull brakes can work very well with new or well-maintained cabling and new brake pads.
 The sidepulls are often weaker and hard to center, however.
-Mar 7, 2014 at 16:18
+Commented Mar 7, 2014 at 16:18

 • So you're going to replace the rims?
 I think the OP was talking about just throwing a set of pre-built 700c wheels onto his 27" frame.